 Kennebec Valley Community Action Program offers Fuel Assistance to qualifying households.
-The Low income Home Energy Assistance Program (LIHEAP) serves Somerset, Kennebec, Lincoln and Sagadahoc counties providing assistance for income eligible household’s to offset the rising costs of home energy, whether you have wood, electric, gas, or oil heat.
+The Home Energy Assistance Program (HEAP) serves Somerset, Kennebec, Lincoln and Sagadahoc counties providing assistance for income eligible household’s to offset the rising costs of home energy, whether you have wood, electric, gas, or oil heat.
 The benefit is paid directly to the client’s fuel vendor of choice.

 We are offering an online appointment scheduler for the 2018-19 heating season.